 My name is G. A. In October 1981, at age 17, I was assigned to George AFB, CA (active duty).
 I attended a briefing by the base hospital as part of the INTRO program for newly assigned personnel.
 During that briefing, females (both military and civilian) were told to consider not getting pregnant while at George, [Read More…]

 My name is Frank Vera.
-I was stationed at George AFB from 1973 to 1974, assigned to the 35th MMS, worked in the Gun Shop, and lived on base in the barracks.
-I was discharged 15 months after arriving at George AFB.
-The last 8 months of service I was on duty restriction, hospitalized twice, and [Read More…]
+I was stationed at George AFB from 1973 to 1974, assigned to the 35th MMS, worked in the Gun Shop, and lived on base on the ground floor of an old WWII barracks.
+Shortly after being stationed my life became a living hell.
+The last 8 months of service I [Read More…]

 My name is Andrea Asa Sonnenberg, and my father was a career officer in the USAF.
 For the first 10 years of my life, we lived on base, moving from such diverse areas as Germany, Mississippi, Nebraska and Illinois.
 My dad retired when I was in my early 20s.
 This is our story.
 1974 – My [Read More…]